Paul Manafort, Rick Gates indicted by federal grand jury in Russia probe

 Manafort and Gates face the first charges in the special counsel’s investigation.
 This is also the first time the special counsel's office has confirmed that a grand jury has been impaneled.

+The indictment says that Manafort and Gates laundered the money through scores of the United States and foreign corporations, partnerships and bank accounts in order to hide Ukraine payments from U.S. authorities.

+More than $75 million flowed through offshore accounts.
+Manafort, alone, laundered more than $18 million which was used by the former Trump campaign chairman to buy property, goods, and services in the U.S. Manafort concealed that income from the U.S. Treasury and the Department of Justice.

 First reported by The New York Times, Manafort and Gates are expected in federal court on Monday.
-Gates is a longtime associate of manafort.
+Gates is a longtime associate of Manafort.
 According to The Times, his name appeared on documents linked to companies that Manafort’s firm created in Cyprus to receive payments from politicians and businesspeople in Eastern Europe.

 White House lawyer Ty Cobb told Fox News he had no comment on the report at this time.